milesmg/langevin_integrator/README.md

 ## To Do:

 #### Notes:
-- As I noted in my most recent commit, this method is both very numerically unstable and contains actual errors.
-Beads often seem to get trapped at the toroidal boundary.
-I wonder if there is some sort of sign issue making forces attractive.
-I'm really not sure.
+- Two major issues:
+    - I think there's a sign error in my forces that is making things attractive rather than repulsive.
+    - I need to decide what to numba/njit-ify

 #### Functionality:
 - build a potential matrix